DPDmancul/complete-integers-agda/src/ci.lagda.md

 :::

 ::: {.remark name="Absolute value"}
-As defined in \@ref(real-powers), a real elevated to the power of the even unit is its absolute value: $x^l=|x|$.
+As defined in section \@ref(real-powers), a real elevated to the power of the even unit is its absolute value: $x^l=|x|$.
 :::
 ::: {.proof}